JuliaHEP/UnROOT.jl/README.md

   1. Errors prevented any further exploration once `UnROOT` bumped into something it could not interpret, although it might not even be requested by the user (e.g. the interpretation of a single branch in a tree, while others would work fine)
   2. Unpredictable behaviour (type instability): the path dictates which type of data is returned.

-Starting from `v0.9.0` we introduce an interface where `f["..."]` always returns genuine ROOT datatypes (or custom ones if you provide interpretations) and only perfroms the actual parsing when explicitly requested by the user via helper methods like `LazyBranch(f, "...")`.
+Starting from `v0.9.0` we introduce an interface where `f["..."]` always returns genuine ROOT datatypes (or custom ones if you provide interpretations) and only performs the actual parsing when explicitly requested by the user via helper methods like `LazyBranch(f, "...")`.

 Long story short, the following pattern can be used to fix your code when upgrading to `v0.9.0`: